RiugaBachi/rockstar/content/about.md

 I am currently open to considering remote Haskell opportunities agreed upon ahead of time.
 Feel free to reach out to me via the email address above.

-Homepage quote courtesy of Band-Maid, off the song _azure_.
+Homepage quote courtesy of Band-Maid, off the song _The Dragon Cries_.

 <br/>
 <hr/>